fewieden/MMM-Mobile/README.md

 # MMM-Mobile

-This is a middleware to configurate your MagicMirror via a mobile application for iOs, Android and Windows Phone.
+This is a middleware to configurate your MagicMirror via a mobile application for iOS, Android and Windows Phone.

 ## Dependencies
   * An installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)